Unilever: 1941–1960

-After 1945, Unilever's once successful American businesses (Lever Brothers and T.J.
+After 1945, Unilever's American businesses (Lever Brothers and T.J.
 Lipton) began to decline.
 As a result, Unilever began to operate a "hands-off" policy towards the subsidiaries and left American management to its own devices.

 Sunsilk was first launched in the United Kingdom in 1954.
 Dove was first launched in the US in 1957.
 Unilever took full ownership of Frosted Foods in 1957, which it renamed Birds Eye.
 The US-based Good Humor ice cream business was acquired in 1961.
-By the mid-1960s laundry soap and edible fats still contributed around half of Unilever's corporate profits.
+By the mid-1960s, laundry soap and edible fats still contributed around half of Unilever's corporate profits.
 However, a stagnant market for yellow fats (butter, margarine, and similar products) and increasing competition in detergents and soaps from Procter & Gamble forced Unilever to diversify.
 In 1971, Unilever acquired the British-based Lipton Ltd from Allied Suppliers.
 In 1978, National Starch was acquired for $487 million, marking the largest ever foreign-acquisition of a US company at that point.

 1961–1980

-By the end of the 1970s through acquisitions, Unilever had gained 30 percent of the Western European ice cream market.
+By the end of the 1970s through acquisitions, Unilever had gained 30 per cent of the Western European ice cream market.
 In 1982, Unilever management decided to reposition itself from an unwieldy conglomerate to a more concentrated fast-moving consumer goods (FMCG) company.

-In 1984, Unilever acquired Brooke Bond (maker of PG Tips tea) for £390 million in the company's first successful hostile takeover.
-In 1986 Unilever strengthened its position in the world skin care market by acquiring Chesebrough-Ponds (merged from Chesebrough Manufacturing and Pond's Creams), the maker of Ragú, Pond's, Aqua-Net, Cutex, and Vaseline in another hostile takeover.
+In 1984, Unilever acquired Brooke Bond (maker of PG Tips tea) for £390 million in the company's first successful takeover.
+In 1986, Unilever strengthened its position in the world skin care market by acquiring Ponds (merged from Chesebrough Manufacturing and Pond's Creams), the maker of Ragú, Pond's, Aqua-Net, Cutex, and Vaseline in another hostile takeover.
 In 1989, Unilever bought Calvin Klein Cosmetics, Fabergé, and Elizabeth Arden, but the latter was later sold (in 2000) to FFI Fragrances.

 1981–2000

 In 1992, Unilever Ghana was established in July following a merger of UAC Ghana Limited and Lever Brothers Ghana Limited.

 In 1993, Unilever acquired Breyers from Kraft, which made the company the largest ice cream manufacturer in the United States.
+In the same year, it acquired the Isaly Klondike Company, makers of Klondike bar, and Popsicle Industries.

 In 1996, Unilever merged Elida Gibbs and Lever Brothers in its UK operations.
 It also purchased Helene Curtis, significantly expanding its presence in the United States shampoo and deodorant market.
 The purchase brought Unilever the Suave and Finesse hair-care product brands and Degree deodorant brand.

 In 1997, Unilever sold its speciality chemicals division, including National Starch & Chemical, Quest, Unichema and Crosfield to Imperial Chemical Industries for £4.9 billion.

 In 1998, Unilever established a sustainable agriculture programme.

-In 2000, Unilever acquired the boutique mustard retailer Maille, Ben & Jerry's and Slim Fast for £1.63 billion, Bestfoods for £13.4 billion.
+In 2000, Unilever acquired the boutique mustard retailer Maille, Ben & Jerry's and SlimFast for £1.63 billion, Bestfoods for £13.4 billion.
 The Bestfoods acquisition increased Unilever's scale in foods in America, and added brands including Knorr, Marmite, Bovril, and Hellmann's to its portfolio.
 In exchange for European regulatory approval of the deal, Unilever divested itself of Oxo, Lesieur, McDonnells, Bla Band, Royco, and Batchelors.